 Personal Loan Vs. Credit Card

-Of course, it’s always ideal to have cash on hand for purchases, but life happens.
-In most cases, personal loans are an inexpensive and reliable way to get cash fast, although credit cards also have similar benefits.
+It’s always ideal to have cash on hand for purchases, but life happens.
+Maybe you need to pay off that overdue medical bill or make some repairs to get your car back on the road.
+If you’re in a bind, you might find yourself considering taking out a personal loan.
+In most cases, personal loans are an inexpensive and reliable way to get cash fast.
+But, credit cards also have similar benefits.

 Not sure of the best choice for your specific needs?
-Keep reading to explore personal loans versus credit cards, including which option could be better for you.
+Keep reading to explore personal loans vs. credit cards, including which option could be better for you.

 Both personal loans and credit cards allow you to borrow a predetermined amount of money that you pay off over time.
 Borrowers can usually use money loaned for almost any purpose – consolidate high interest debt, pay off medical bills or a major home repair.
 The main differences boil down to repayment plans and how you borrow the cash.